 Convergent evolution and morphology

-As another part of my PhD, I am investigating the principles of morphological evolution, the role of ecology in shaping this evolution, and the potential for ecological and morphological convergent evolution in two pseudo-model organismal systems, namely the Cophylinae (Madagascan narrow-mouthed frogs) and the Chamaeleonidae (chameleons).
+I am particularly interested in the principles of morphological evolution, the role of ecology in shaping this evolution, and the potential for ecological and morphological convergent evolution.
+Currently, I am looking at this particularly in the Cophylinae (Madagascan narrow-mouthed frogs) and the Chamaeleonidae (chameleons).
 One of the key things I am interested in is the predictability of evolution given a similar but non-identical set of ‘starting conditions’, and the process of adaptive morphological evolution at the genomic level.

 I co-host the SquaMates podcast, together with Ethan Kocak of Blackmudpuppy Comics and Gabriel Ugueto, a scientific illustrator.
 It’s a light-spirited science podcast that you might like, especially if you’ve managed to read this far down my about page.
 You can check it out at Squamatespod.com, or you can find it in most podcast-listening apps.